 - “You deserve to suffer.”

-I’ve done some things in my life that I’m not exactly proud of (I’m guessing you probably have too).
-But at some point you have to let go of the guilt and move on.
+I’ve done some things in my life that I’m not exactly proud of (I’m guessing you probably have too) but at some point you’ve gotta let go of the guilt and move on.

-It works like this – if your best friend told you that they [insert your current gnawing guilt here]:
+It works like this – if your best friend told you that they’d [insert your current gnawing guilt here]:

 - What would you say to them?

-- Would you tell them they’re a terrible person?
+- Would you judge them or tell them they’re a terrible person?
+(You probably wouldn’t)

 Think about the advice you’d give to someone you care about if they were in your situation.